 Deciding on a location: do you have a meeting room with videoconference technology available to you?

 Most videoconference-enabled rooms on campus are managed by a department.
-If your department has its own videoconference equipment, you can use it to call any other videoconference site in the world (directly or using an interoperability bridge, Email firstname.lastname@example.org for assistance).
+If your department has its own videoconference equipment, you can use it to call any other videoconference site in the world (directly or using Zoom bridge, Email firstname.lastname@example.org for assistance).

 If your department doesn't have its own videoconference equipment, you have a few options: